PrabhasMahanti123/Cognizance/Task-6/README.md

  ## **Our Achivements**

- * *In October 2020, ourmpany was ranked as 406 globally.*
+ * *In October 2020, our company ranked 406 globally.*✌️
- * *we was ranked as 40 in India by Alexa Internet.*
+ * *we was ranked as 40 in India by Alexa Internet.*😎
- * *The site was the 7th most search site in India for the year 2018.*
+ * *The site was the 7th most search site in India for the year 2018.*🙌
- * *The mobile app has over 100 million downloads and more for October 2020.*
+ * *The mobile app has over 100 million downloads and more for October 2020.*🤩
  * *The website was used by more than 50 million users all over the world.
 It generated 2.6 billion page views in January 2019.
-Unbelievable!!
+Unbelievable!!😊

 ---

 ## **Our Competators**

-_The top competitors of our company are the International Cricket Council, ESPNcricinfo, Cricbuzz, Onecricket and Sports keeda_
+_The top competitors of our company are the International Cricket Council, ESPNcricinfo, Cricbuzz, Onecricket and Sports keeda._😐😑

 ---